Quantum dynamics of the avian compass

 Although commonly referred to as the ``avian compass,'' an ability to sense the local magnetic field orientation has been observed in every major group of vertebrates, as well as crustaceans, insects, and a species of mollusc \cite{wiltschko2005magnetic,muheim2008light}.
 For the majority of species, the primary compass mechanism appears to be light-activated, with a few exceptions such as the sea turtle or the subterranean mole rat\cite{muheim2008light}.
 In addition to a light-activated compass located in the eye, migratory birds are believed to possess a separate mechanism involving magnetite, with possible receptors identified in the beak\cite{wiltschko2010role}, the middle ear\cite{wu2011magnetoreception} and the brain stem\cite{wu2012neural}, although the existence of a receptor in the beak has been challenged in a recent study\cite{treiber2012clusters}.
 This paper addresses the light-activated mechanism, which in addition to being widespread is also well studied by a long series of behavioral experiments, reviewed in \cite{muheim2008light,wiltschko2011mechanism,ritz2011quantum, johnsen2005physics,able1995orientation}.

 The basic parameters of the compass mechanism may be probed by confining a bird in a conical cage during its preferred migration period \cite{beck1983orientation}.
 The restless nocturnal hopping behavior, or Zugunruhe, will tend to orient in the preferred migration direction, and the effects of environmental parameters can be judged by whether they affect the bird's ability to orient.
 Such experiments have established that the compass is light activated, with an abrupt cutoff between wavelengths 560.5 and 567.5 nm \cite{muheim2002magnetic}, and that birds are sensitive to the orientation of magnetic field lines but not their polarity -- they cannot distinguish magnetic north from south\cite{wiltschko1972magnetic}.
 Provocatively, a recent experiment has found that an oscillatory magnetic field oriented transverse to the static field can cause disorientation when it is narrowly tuned to the Larmor frequency for an electron in the static field to flip its spin.
-On resonance, an oscillatory field strength of 15 nT (Rabi frequency $\Omega_{\text{Rabi}}=1250$ Hz) is sufficient to cause disorientation\cite{ritz2009magnetic,ritz2004resonance}.
+On resonance, an oscillatory field strength of 15 nT (Rabi frequency $\Omega_{\text{Rabi}}=1320$ Hz) is sufficient to cause disorientation\cite{ritz2009magnetic,ritz2004resonance}.

-Qualitatively, such experiments are well explained by a ``radical pair'' model of the avian compass\cite{schulten1978biomagnetic,ritz2000model}, in which the magnetic field drives coherent oscillations between the $\Ket{s,m_{s}}=\Ket{0,0}$ singlet state $\Ket{s}$ and the $\Ket{s,m_{s}}=\Ket{1,0}$ triplet state $\Ket{t}$ of an electron radical pair formed by absorption of a photon.
+Qualitatively, such experiments are well explained by a ``radical pair'' model of the avian compass\cite{schulten1978biomagnetic,ritz2000model}, also known as the Ritz model.
+Here, an asymmetry $\Delta \mu=\mu_{1}-\mu_{2}$ in the coupling of the magnetic field to the two electrons, arising due to chemical or physical properties of the receptor, allow the magnetic field to drive coherent oscillations between the $\Ket{s,m_{s}}=\Ket{0,0}$ singlet state $\Ket{s}$ and the $\Ket{s,m_{s}}=\Ket{1,0}$ triplet state $\Ket{t}$ of an electron radical pair formed by absorption of a photon.
 If the singlet and triplet states react to form distinguishable byproducts, or can be otherwise distinguished\cite{stoneham2012new}, monitoring the ratio of the byproducts probes the time spent in each state, and thus the oscillation frequency.
+Use of a radical pair is a common denominator in a wide variety of biological processes sensitive to magnetic fields, recently reviewed in \cite{buchachenko2014magnetic}.